iamask/r2-consumer-migration/README.md

 **steps** :
-- Create sourceId (source) and sinkId (destination)  (use curl or postman to run below API ), this is requires in index.ts for migration
+- Create sourceId (source) and sinkId (destination)  (use curl or postman to run below API ), this is requires in src/index.ts

 - [API token ](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)with R2 read/write permission